junh1024/junh1024-Documents/Music/Atmos Music Mixing Notes.md

 These are my mixing notes for my [Atmos Music Collection](https://github.com/junh1024/junh1024-Documents/blob/master/Music/Atmos%20Music%20Collection.md#introduction) .
 Downloads in the previous link.

 ## General volume
-So near the end of Nov 2020, I was told about a cheap Atmos encoder.
+So near the end of Nov 2020, I was told about a reasonably-priced Atmos encoder.
 I spent a few days setting up my acc & then the following few weeks to rework my old 3D projects to be less hax & sound better.
 I also felt the need to get more stems to remix into songs, to form a substantial collection rather than just a few songs.

 - Optinuum had little changes.
 - Katamari Stars had major infrastructure changes.
 It is now back to surround, but now with std 15.1 routing.
 The levels were re-balanced.
 Replacing the 3oA panners with 151 panner via RPP editing was compatible, but the ranges were slightly different so needed a bit of adjustment.
 Slightly more sophisticated string upscaling.
 Strings slightly lowered.